mnelson4/printmyblog/readme.txt

 8. Pro Print digital PDF using Buurma Whitepaper design.
 The design adds a background color with a gradient, and a custom logo behind the page number.
 Designers can use the full power of HTML and CSS in their PDF designs!

 == Changelog ==

+= 3.27.5 xxxx =
+* Feature: for Pro Print, introduce "pmb-wide" CSS class, which is just like "mayer-wide" but applies to other designs too.
+* Enhancement: for Pro Print, set a larger maximum size for images before resizing them
+* Bugfix: for Pro Print, avoid error on Edit Content step by checking for negative index

 = 3.27.4 October 19, 2024 =
 * Compatibility: for Pro Print, fix Javascript error sometimes occuring with Hustle plugin